Reflections On Our First Summer of Tournament Baseball

 Our 7-year-olds just finished up their first summer of all-star tournament baseball.
 The team ended on a very high note which, in retrospect, is truly remarkable given the way it all started.

-Our local little league program does things a bit differently than others in the area, for better or for worse.
-Our 6-, 7- and 8-year-old leagues all utilize machine pitch for recreation play.
+For better or for worse, our local little league program does things a bit differently than others in the area.
+The 6-, 7- and 8-year-old leagues all utilize pitching machines for recreational play.
 They also use soft-core baseballs that are spongier and bouncier than regular hardballs.
-Many believe these prescripts enhance safety and help action on the field move more smoothly, thus giving the developing player more opportunities to learn and improve.
+Many believe these prescripts enhance safety and promote action, thus giving the developing player more opportunities to learn and improve.

 While there are varying opinions on these benefits at the rec level, one thing is for certain – they don’t do any favors for the advanced player playing tournament ball.

-Imagine hitting against perfectly grooved pitches for years, albeit with velocity, but then having to adjust on the fly to coach pitch with inconsistent speed, location, and timing.
+Imagine hitting against perfectly grooved pitches for years, with velocity, and then having to adapt to coach pitch with inconsistent speeds, location, and timing.
 Without the velocity of the machines, too, hitters had trouble generating power and hit an endless number of weak groundballs to shortstop.

 Defense posed new challenges as well.
 Our boys have been programmed to anticipate big, bouncy hops in the field.
-Regulation hardballs in tournament play don’t bounce that way, however.
-It’s hard to say just how many balls went through our players legs but it was enough to demoralize the team and raise doubts about our belonging.
+It’s hard to say just how many balls went through our players legs with the use of regulation hardballs that don’t bounce the same way.
+Together, these factors were enough to demoralize the team and raise doubts about their belonging.

 After two weeks the team had a 1-5 record, but honestly, it wasn’t even that good.
 Many of the loses were mercy rule games with double-digit run differentials.
 I understand that winning and losing isn’t the main goal at this level, but we had our fill of learning how to lose with grace and needed desperately to experience some success.

-This is where the story and our summer changes.
+This is where the story and our summer turnd around.
 These boys, to their immense credit, didn’t quit.
 Either did the coaches.
-They made adjustments to practice that emphasized the skills needed to compete at this level.
-Little by little, the kids learned to use their legs when swinging and get their backsides and gloves down when fielding.
+They made adjustments to practices that emphasized the skills needed to compete at this new level.
+Little by little, the kids learned to use their whole bodies when swinging and get their backsides and gloves down when fielding.
 And things began to click.

 Winning that final tournament is not the reason we loved summer ball, however.
-It was because of the incredible growth that occurred, both individually and as a team, right in front of our eyes.
+It was due to the incredible growth that occurred, both individually and as a team, right in front of our eyes.

 The boys don’t realize it, but their resilience, perseverance, work ethic, and courage in the face of adversity was truly commendable.
 They overcame obstacles other kids and teams hadn’t had too, and in the end, were rewarded for it.
 This summer will end up laying the groundwork for their future growth both on and off the field, and that’s what youth sports and healthy competition is all about.

-But for all those still playing ball this summer, be warned…you’re not going to want it to ever end.
+But for all those parents who are on the fence about playing tournament ball, be warned…you’re not going to ever want it to end.

 0 Comments